Why Mold Keeps Coming Back After Cleaning

 Whole-House Humidity Can Sustain Mold Growth

-Indoor humidity levels above 60% create ideal conditions for mold survival.
-When humidity remains consistently elevated, surfaces absorb moisture from the air, even if no visible water is present.
+Indoor humidity that stays above 60% can create favorable conditions for mold growth.
+When humidity remains consistently elevated, surfaces can absorb moisture from the air, even if no visible water is present.

 This problem becomes worse when humidity builds gradually throughout the day.
 Activities such as showering, cooking, drying clothes indoors, or running humidifiers can increase moisture levels without obvious warning signs.